EvolEcolGroup/resrepo/README.md

 ```
 devtools::install_github("EvolEcolGroup/resrepo", build_vignette = TRUE)
 ```
-If you built the vignettes, you can read them directly in R. For example, the overview of the workflow can be obtained with:
+If you built the vignettes, you can read them directly in R.
+For example, the overview of the workflow can be obtained with:
 ```
-vignette("workflow", package = "resrepo")
+vignette("resrepo", package = "resrepo")
 ```

-## Notes

-Currently, in the vignette data_versioning.Rmd, when merging the two git branches (chunk git_merge) on Windows systems, a message 'ln: failed to create symbolic link 'data/raw': No such file or directory' may appear.
-This does not seem to affect the package's functionality and can be ignored, though we recommend verifying that files are saved as expected.